The best study methods are active and spaced. Use a small set of techniques consistently and you will see better recall, not just more time spent.

 1. Spaced repetition

 Reviewing the same material over increasing intervals helps memory stick.
 A simple pattern is 1 day, 3 days, 1 week, then every 2-3 weeks.
+The reason this works is that each review session happens just as the memory starts to fade, which forces your brain to rebuild the connection and makes it stronger each time.

 2. Retrieval practice